shundhammer/qdirstat/README.md

 - Configurable file categories (MIME types), treemap colors, exclude rules, tree columns.

-- Quick-switchable main window / tree column layouts (L1, L2, L3) that can each
-  be individually configured.
+- Package manager support:

-- Details panel with more information, including what software package a system file belongs to.
+  - Show what software package a system file belongs to.
   - [Packages view](doc/Pkg-View.md) showing disk usage of installed software packages and their individual files.
   - [Unpackaged files view](doc/Unpkg-View.md) showing what files in system directories do not belong to an installed software package.

+- New views:
+  - Disk usage per file type (by filename extension).
   - File size histogram view.

-- Disk usage per file type (by filename extension).

-- Mounted filesytems view showing free, used and reserved disk sizes (graphical version of the _df_ command).
+  - Free, used and reserved disk size for each mounted filesystem (like _df_)

 See section [_New Features_](#new-features) for more details.